BiocPy/developer_guide/README.md

 Direct access to class members (via properties or `@property`) should generally be avoided, as it is too easy to perform modifications via one liners with the `class.property` on the left-hand-side of an assignment.
+Some of these may still be present in the classes but should be considered as deprecated if they are not already marked as such.

 ### Nomenclature
 Classes should use `PascalCase` and should follow Bioconductor's class names.